scheckmedia/CameraControllerApi/README.md

 `http://device_ip:port/capture?action=live&value=start`

 <small>Returns a file with connection data.
-The command will open a socket with which you can connect to get the stream data.</small>
+The command will open a socket which allows you to connect to get the stream data.</small>